nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 ## Overview ##
 This section details the design approach using FHIR resources to support the PRSB heading model for a condition list.
-The condition resource is reference via the List resource.
+The condition resource is referenced via the List resource.

 ## Resources Used for Profile Design ##
 The following FHIR resources are profiled to create the condition list.